Andres Bautista: Career

+Commission on Elections (2015–2017)

-On April 28, 2015, President Benigno Aquino III signed Bautista's appointment as the new COMELEC chairman.
-This appointment played an important role in the 2016 General Elections in the Philippines, where many issues and accusations circulated in the media and online social networks about the apparent manipulation of the election results by the dominant political party at the time, Liberal Party (Philippines).
+On April 28, 2015, President Benigno Aquino III signed Bautista's appointment as the new chairman of the Commission on Elections (COMELEC).
+This appointment played an important role in the 2016 Philippine general election, where many issues and accusations circulated in the media and online social networks about the apparent manipulation of the election results by the Liberal Party, the dominant political party at the time.
+Following the election, all 6 members of the commission issued a memorandum criticizing Bautista's "failed leadership".